danchieta/danchieta.github.io/index.markdown

 Programming: Matlab, Python, C, C#, C++, Java | Tools: Linux, Windows, Git.

 ## RESEARCH
+### Robust Spectral Estimation With a Linear Combination of Order Statistics
+• Presented at the Fall meeting of the Acoustical Society of America in Nashville, TN, 2022.

 ### Improving the Dominant Mode Rejection Beamformer with Median Filtering
 • Presented at the Fall meeting of the Acoustical Society of America in San Diego, California and the IEEE Underwater Acoustics Signal Processing Workshop in East Greenwich, Rhode Island 2019.